 Our members include: City of Española, County of Los Alamos, County of Rio Arriba, City of Santa Fe, County of Santa Fe, Pueblo of Jemez, Ohkay Owingeh, Town of Taos, County of Taos.
+Goals and positions are adopted by a consensus method.

 Founded in 2011, the Regional Coalition works in partnership to create one voice to ensure national decisions incorporate local needs and concerns.
 The organization’s focus is community and economic development, site employment, environmental remediation, and adequate funding for LANL remediation.